Borrowed Features of Indian Constitution – List PDF

 Government of India Act 1935

-Although the Government of India Act of 1935 was not fully implemented, the effect of this Act on the Constitution of India was immense.
+Although the Government of India Act of 1935 was not fully implemented, the effect of this Act on the Constitution of India was big.
 Many aspects of the Constitution are adopted directly from this Act.
-Issues such as the federal composition of the government, provincial autonomy, the bicameral legislature with federal assemblies and the Rajya Sabha, and the distribution of legislative powers between the central and provincial governments are some of the Act’s provisions are also enshrined in the current constitution.

 Is the entire Indian constitution a borrowed trunk?

-The Indian Constitution was drafted by the Constituent Assembly over the course of two years, 11 months, and 18 days.
-However, many features are borrowed from the other constitution around the world.
+The Indian Constitution was drafted by the Constituent Assembly over two years, 11 months, and 18 days.
+Many features are borrowed from the other constitution around the world.
 Despite this, the essence and spirit of the Indian Constitution are unique.
-It has been constructed with consideration of the historical context of Indian national struggles, the country’s geographic diversity, and the distinctive characteristics and unique traditions of the people of India that set it apart from other countries.
+It has been made with consideration of the historical context of national struggles, the country’s geographic diversity, and the characteristics and unique traditions of the people.
+That isolates it from other countries.

 Also, the Constitution of India is the largest written and bulkiest constitution in the world with 448 articles, 22 parts, 12 schedules,s, and 104 amendments.
 Whereas the constitution of the US and Australia has only 7 and 128 articles respectively.
 So, It is incorrect to refer to it as a borrowed trunk.